A brief video discussing what is "peer review" material, and how to identify such articles.

 A new Relative Citation Ratio (RCR) calculation attempts to place an individual article citation number in context with other articles in the same field.
 See iCite, the NIH tool for calculating RCRs.
 There is also an article describing the RCR approach.

-An excellent introduction with a comprehensive listing of print-on-demand publishers compiled by a librarian from the University of South Pacific.
+An excellent introduction with a listing of print-on-demand publishers originally compiled by a librarian.

 A new initiative (of questionable quality) is Bona Fide Journals.
 Starting with all 42,000 journals in QOAM, the idea is to indicate the journals in the list which are deemed non-predatory, either because they are no-fee journals or because they are approved by library professionals.
 Unfortunately, they only look at Open Access journals -- as there are many dubious commercial journals that should be reviewed.
 In addition, inclusion within a library subscription package should not immediately indicate high quality.